-Recently, an early release draft of a Distributed OSGi requirements and design document has been published, long with a reference implementation as part of Apache CXF.
-In a new article, Eric Newcomer writes about the current status of distributed OSGi and explains the reasons for standardizing it in the first place, and its significance to the OSGi specification and community.
+In a new article, Eric Newcomer writes about the current status of distributed OSGi and explains the reasons for standardizing it in the first place.
+3

-Java module systems has received a lot of attention lately.
-One reason for that was the controversy regarding JSR-277 which partially duplicated OSGi.
-Another was the plans for Java 7.
-In this article Lukas Krecan gives us a round-up of the current solutions and presents his concern on upcoming solutions like project Project Jigsaw and JSR-294.
+Java module systems have received lots of attention.
+In this article Lukas Krecan gives a round-up of the current solutions & presents his concern on solutions like project Project Jigsaw & JSR-294.
+9

 Eric Newcomer, co-chair of the OSGi Enterprise work group, talks about the evolution of OSGi and it's relationship to SOA and ESB.
 7